-Building upon the award-winning viral video franchise of Gymkhana films, Gymkhana TEN takes viewers on an epic journey to 5 very unique and different locations with 5 very unique and different cars.
+Building upon the award-winning viral video franchise of Gymkhana films—and directed and produced entirely in-house at Hoonigan—Gymkhana TEN takes viewers on an epic journey to 5 very unique and different locations with 5 very unique and different vehicles.

 The journey starts in Luleå, Sweden, with Block piloting the current 2018 Ford Fiesta WRC on snow and ice—a first-ever for Block in one of his Gymkhana films.
-After that the action jumps to Detroit, Michigan, with Block in his Ford Mustang RTR Hoonicorn V2, decimating his tires with 1,400 horsepower on the streets of the Motor City.
-From there viewers are transported to Guanajuato, Mexico, where Block can be seen ripping through the colorful streets and tunnels of a picturesque mountain town in his Ford Focus RS RX rallycross car.
-After that, things go full-sketch with a jump to Los Angeles, California, with Block driving his beloved Ford Escort Cosworth Group A car on a mixture of both tires and bare metal wheels, sliding dangerously out of control while creating massive sprays of sparks.
-Finally, viewers are brought to historic Route 66 in Shamrock, Texas, for the world debut of Block’s all-new 1977 Ford F-150 Hoonitruck in action as he absolutely wreaks havoc upon the small Texas town.
+After that the action jumps to Detroit, Michigan, with Block in his 1965 Ford Mustang RTR Hoonicorn V2, decimating his tires with 1,400 horsepower on the streets of the Motor City.
+From there viewers are transported to Guanajuato, Mexico, where Block can be seen ripping through the colorful streets and tunnels of a picturesque mountain town in his 2017 Ford Focus RS RX rallycross car.
+After that, things go full-sketch with a jump to Los Angeles, California, with Block driving his beloved 199 Ford Escort Cosworth Group A car on a mixture of both tires and bare metal wheels, creating massive sprays of sparks.
+Finally, viewers are brought to historic Route 66 in Shamrock, Texas (the inspiration for the animated film Cars), for the world debut of Block’s all-new 1977 Ford F-150 Hoonitruck in action as he absolutely wreaks havoc upon the small Texas town.

-“This project has been over 2 years in the making,” said Block.
-“I’m so excited to finally have it streaming live on Amazon Prime, especially for all of the fans and viewers who have been following along on the process of creating this video through The Gymkhana Files.
-I think they’ll really enjoy the payoff today by being able to see Gymkhana TEN finally!
-I’d also like to take a moment to thank all of my partners on this project, it has been a massive undertaking and I couldn’t have done it without Ford, Forza, Toyo Tires, Pennzoil, Monster Energy, Can-Am and of course my team at Hoonigan.
+"Also, I’d like to take a moment to thank all of my partners on this project, it has been a massive undertaking and I couldn’t have done it without Ford, Forza, Toyo Tires, Pennzoil, Monster Energy, Can-Am and of course my team at Hoonigan.
 Thank you, everyone!”

 Both Ken Block and Hoonigan Media Machine are proud to share that today Amazon announced that The Gymkhana Files, an Amazon Original series featuring Block and his HMM team, produced in-house by HMM, will premiere Friday, November 16, exclusively on Amazon Prime Video.
 The eight-episode series will launch weekly, with two new episodes premiering each Friday.
 Friday, December 7 will mark the season finale of The Gymkhana Files, and the world premiere of Block’s GymkhanaTEN, the culmination of a more than year-long effort for the latest viral video in his award-winning franchise.